prayforbirdies/things-of-bob/README.md

 While we like functioning code to look at, it is acceptable to have detailed pseudocode.

-Our goal here is not to criticize or condemn your work, but to get a sense of how you think and create, so
+Our goal here is not to criticize or condemn your work, but to get a sense of how you think and create

 ** Scenario **